Toloka/docs/en/guide/concepts/qa-pool-settings.md

 {% endcut %}

-{% cut "I set up a rule to ban users after the first incorrect captcha.
-This is to eliminate any bots.
-Is this too strict?
-What rule do most projects use?" %}

-Indeed, this rule is probably too strict.
-Even the most attentive Tolokers make mistakes, so you should probably relax the rule.
-Besides requester-specific bans, we have system processes that ban Tolokers who regularly fail captcha checks in Toloka.

-{% endcut %}

 {% cut "If a cheating Toloker gives a lot of incorrect responses, and the system eventually bans them for errors in control tasks, do I have to pay for the bad responses anyway?" %}

 If the Toloker already got paid for the tasks, you can't get your money back.